How Many Driving Lessons to Pass the UK Test? Average by Age 2026

 - 04Practise the test routes before your test

 DVSA does not publish official routes, but instructors and learner communities document them.
-Ask your instructor to take you on the actual routes used at your booked centre, at the same time of day as your test.
+Ask your instructor to take you on the local roads your booked centre tends to use, at the same time of day as your test.
 Familiarity with junctions, roundabouts, and tight residential sections removes a major source of test-day errors.

 First-time vs retake pass rates and lesson implications

-The UK first-time pass rate in 2024-25 was approximately 47.2%.
-Candidates taking a second or subsequent attempt pass at a somewhat higher rate, partly because they have identified specific weaknesses to address and partly because they are generally more experienced when they rebook.
+The UK first-time pass rate in 2024-25 was approximately 48.9%, marginally above the all-attempts average.
+Candidates taking a second or subsequent attempt pass at a similar or slightly higher rate, partly because they have identified specific weaknesses to address and partly because they are generally more experienced when they rebook.
 The first-time pass rate guide covers the data in detail.

 For candidates who fail, the typical approach is 5-15 refresher lessons before rebooking, though the right number depends on the feedback report.
 A candidate who accumulated 14 minor faults but no serious fault needs different preparation from one who received a serious fault on junction observation.
 The rebooking after a fail guide covers what to do after a fail and how to read the feedback sheet.